yii-starter-kit/yii2-starter-kit/README.md

 Yii 2 Starter Kit
 ================================
-Yii2 start application kit.
+This is Yii2 start application template.

-This project was created and developing as a fast start for building an advanced sites based on Yii2.
+It was created and developing as a fast start for building an advanced sites based on Yii2.
 It covers typical use cases for a new project and will help you not to waste your time doing the same work in every project